OEUG99/Knowledge-Garden/logseq/version-files/base/pages/Graph___Style Guide.md

 				  [[ls (Unix Command)]]

-				  One coudl easily see how different naming schemes could accidentally be created.
+				  One could easily see how different naming schemes could accidentally be created.
 				  ```
 	- ## Special Namespaces: